ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

         ...
     )

-As one of the benefits of specifying location as a function, the simulated source configurations may differ between subsequent calls of the same ``sim`` object, simplifying the simulation of multiple datasets with the same underlying idea.
+If location is specified as a function, the simulated source configurations may differ between subsequent calls of the :meth:`~meegsim.simulate.SourceSimulator.simulate()` method, simplifying the simulation of multiple datasets with the same underlying idea.

 .. note::